Baffled? What to feed your toddler, every day? How will you feed your child enough nutrients? Will your child eat or spit out again?

 - Breakfast: Apple and cheddar sandwich

 Milk is the primary ingredient in cheese.
 This is a great source of calcium.
 Apple need not be introduced in terms of nutrient benefits.
-In addition, it contains soluble fibres, which is great for digestion.
+In addition, it contains soluble fibers, which is great for digestion.

 - Lunch: Chicken/Veggies and palak pasta